 Beautiful Country Of Malta-Ultimate Guide 2024

-The European country of Malta, an archipelago is located in the central Mediterranean Sea, boasts a rich and complex history that stretches back thousands of years.
+The European country of Malta, an archipelago located in the central Mediterranean Sea, boasts a rich and complex history that stretches back thousands of years.
 A small strategically significant group of islands has been shaped by various civilizations, each leaving its mark on the country of Malta’s culture, religion, society and places to visit.

 HISTORY OF MALTA COUNTRY